datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 In any analysis after your descriptive analysis, missing data can cause a problem.
 Thus, it's best to get an understanding of missingness in your data right from the start. **Missingness** refers to observations that are not included for a variable.
 In R, `NA` is the preferred way to specify missing data, so if you're ever generating data, its best to include `NA` wherever you have a missing value.

-However, individuals who are less familiar with R code missingness in a number of different ways in their data: `-999`, `N/A`, `.`, ` `.
+However, individuals who are less familiar with R code missingness in a number of different ways in their data: `-999`, `N/A`, `.`, or a blank space.
 As such, it's best to check to see how missingness is coded in your dataset.
 A reminder: sometimes different variables within a single dataset will code missingness differently.
 This shouldn't happen, but it does, so always use caution when looking for missingness.

 In this dataset, all missing values are coded as `NA`, and from the output of `str(df)` (or `glimpse(df)`), we see that at least a few variables have `NA` values.
 We'll want to quantify this missingness though to see which variables have missing data and how many observations within each variable have missing data.